luborliu/TraClusAlgorithm/README.md

         In this way, you tell the program the parameters for eps and minLns, which are 29 and 8 seperately.

 5. waiting for the result :)
+6. Star it if it helps  *-*

 # Reference